thoughtfulbiometrics/thoughtfulbiometrics.github.io/_posts/2021-11-27-thoughtful-biometrics.md

 ### We want to expand the conversation, inclusive to support “hearing” the voices at the edges.

 We welcome the participation of people who ask serious questions about these systems.

 We also want to invite those active in the industry who want to respond in a meaningful way to thoughtful criticism.
-Our vision for the workshop is inspired by our ongoing participation in

 _This workshop is not to “sell” biometrics products like the Connect:ID Conference or K(n)ow Identity Conference by OWI._